-With Mac OS 10.8 (Yosemite) and later, Apple has built their own version of the FTDI VCP driver into the operating system.
-However, there seems to be some conflict between drivers from FTDIchip.com and the ones inherent to Yosemite.
+With Mac OS 10.9 (Mavericks) and later, Apple has built their own version of the FTDI VCP driver into the operating system (AN134).
+However, there seems to be some conflict between drivers from FTDIchip.com and the ones inherent to Apple.
 Luckily, there is a solution to this problem, and it comes from FTDI directly.

 sudo kextunload –b com.apple.driver.AppleUSBFTDI <ret>

-If the above doesn’t work, you may have better luck usung this script from FTDI.
+If the above doesn’t work, you may have better luck using this script from FTDI.

 Clicking on this file will bring up the Script Editor on all Macs.
 The script can be run by clicking on the run icon (black triangle).
 Again, make sure your FTDI device is connected.